vasille-js/vasille-js/pages/API.md

 ### Listen for events

 To listen for default DOM events, use `onmousedown` or other HTML standard attributes.
-To listen to component events use `on-eventName`, events accept as value functions names, expressions and lambda-functions.
+To listen to component events use `on.eventName`, events accept as value functions names, expressions and lambda-functions.